 Other courses may include equipment maintenance and light repair.
 Topics such as lubricating parts and joining parts together using a soldering iron or welding torch may be discussed.
 Courses may also cover gasoline and diesel engines.

 Hands-on training focuses on having students use equipment, so they gain operating experience.
 Operators may be taught how to grade, landscape and excavate earth using tractors, bulldozers and backhoes.
 Techniques may include scraping, compacting and using the controls on the equipment.

 Because heavy equipment operators may need to transport machinery to and from the job site, programs may require students to earn their commercial driver's license (CDL).
 CDL requirements are set by each state.
 Obtaining a CDL usually involves paying a fee, obtaining a temporary permit and passing vision, written and driving tests.
 In some states, a person may also have to pass a medical examination.

-The U.S. Bureau of Labor Statistics (BLS) recorded an annual average salary of $47,080 for operating engineers in 2013.
+The U.S. Bureau of Labor Statistics (BLS) recorded an annual average salary of $49,110 for operating engineers in 2015.
 At that time, the highest-paying industries for these workers were support activities for road transportation, scientific research services, medical and surgical hospitals, and electric power generation.
-Each of these employers paid an annual average wage of more than $58,500.

 The BLS projected that employment opportunities for construction equipment operators would increase by 10% between 2014 and 2024.
 Candidates available to work in metropolitan areas and who have experience operating more than one type of equipment were expected to have the most favorable prospects.

 Heavy equipment operators use heavy equipment in a variety of settings, but primarily in the construction of roads, buildings, and many other structures.
 Heavy equipment operators are usually required to possess a commercial driver's license and may also be required to have a high school diploma and complete equipment training.